 - Operators 'since:', 'until:', 'from:', 'to:', etc.;

-- The "top" and "latest" parameters can be applied when searching for tweets for getting the most relevant/latest tweets;
+- The "top" and "latest" parameters can be applied when searching for tweets to get the most relevant/latest tweets;

 - Filter the results by different parameters (date, author, reply target, tagged profiles, etc.);